 Growth Strategy globally by opening 26 new sites in Saudi Arabia, bringing our total network to 66 service stations across the Kingdom.
 Further, we signed a landmark agreement to acquire a 50% stake in TotalEnergies' fuel distribution business in Egypt which includes a diversified portfolio comprising 240 fuel retail stations.
-100+ convenience stores, 250+ lube changing stations, and car washes, as and lubricant operations.
+100+ convenience stores, 250+ lube changing stations, and car washes, as campaigns within its offerings, such as well as wholesale fuel, aviation fuel, and lubricant operations.